nishio/autocookie/README.rst

 =====

 - Don't access to *Game* object in *run* function
-- Don't modify outside of *run* function except for reasonable justification
+- Don't modify outside of *run* function except for reasonable justification (to add functions just get data from Game is OK, to modify goalWatcher for your benefit is not OK, for public benefit is OK)

 CLICKER SPECS